Bannerboy/bang/README.md

 ## Creative vs Unit

 For years, we've called things "Units".
+There is no strong argument for any side.
+Changing to creative to could mark a difference between "the old way", and "the new way" of doing things.

+## Placement

+TBD.
+Basically, the name we call to a group of Creatives/Units that work together, like a fireplace.

 ## Width and Height vs dimensions